If you’re like me, you’re home alone on Valentine’s Day… Instead of getting upset about it, I thought I’d try my hand at finding you.

 - I am a sensitive soul, moved quite easily by things that evoke emotion.

-- I married my husband/chef on September 26th, 2009 (Our wedding was featured in The Washington Post – see here!) *Just celebrated our third year anniversary!
+- I married my husband/chef on September 26th, 2009 (Our wedding was featured in The Washington Post – see here!) *Just celebrated our fourth year anniversary!

 - I am absolutely a planner by nature (not one who takes to acts of spontaneity very well)

 - I live about 15 minutes outside of Washington, DC in Springfield, Virginia